scoskey/m0037/notes.md

 We invite the reader to fill in the proofs of these results.

 For each theory $T$ there is a corresponding class of models of $T$.
 We will say that a class $\mathcal C$ of structures is *axiomatizable* if there exists a theory $T$ such that the models of $T$ are precisely the elements of $\mathcal C$.
 It is natural to ask whether every (reasonable) class of srtuctures is axiomatizable.

-Our next result says that the answer is no.
+The answer is no, for instance, our result above about theories with arbitrary large finite models shows that the calss of finite structures is not axiomatizable.
+We next present several similar examples.

 Recall that a graph is *connected* if for any two vertices $x,y$, there exists a path from $x$ to $y$.
 That is, for any $x,y$ there is a sequence of vertics $x_1,\ldots,x_n$ such that $x\sim x_1\sim x_2\sim\cdots\sim x_n=y$.

 **Corollary** The class of connected graphs is not axiomatizable.

 *Proof*: Suppose there exists a theory $T$ such that the models of $T$ are exactly the connected graphs.
 Expand the language with two new constant symbols $a,b$.
 Let $\sigma_n$ be the sentence which says there is no path from $a$ to $b$ of length $n$.
 Let $T'$ be the theory $T\cup\set{\sigma_n:n\in\omega}$.
 Then any finite subset $T_0\subset T'$ is consistent.
 Indeed, if $N$ is the largest number such that $\sigma_N$ occurs in $T_0$, then a graph consisting of a single path of length $N+1$ from $a$ to $b$ gives a model of $T_0$.
 It follows from the compactness theorem that $T'$ is consistent and hence has a model.
 But any model of $T'$ is disconnected, because there cannot be a path from $a$ to $b$.
 Hence we have shown that there is a disconnected model of $T$, a contradiction. $\blacksquare$

+Next recall that a linear order $L$ is called a *well-order* if there is no infinite descending sequence in $L$.

 **Corollary** The class of well-orders is not axiomatizable.